-Budgeted cost: £17,134
+Budgeted cost: £19,134

-Activity Evidence that supports this approach Challenge number(s) addressed -A range of targeted interventions are provided to support identified need - In the 2019 EEF Guide the Pupil Premium, it states that 'evidence consistently shows the positive impact that targeted academic 1, 3 support can have, including on those who are not making good progress across the spectrum of achievement.' who are not making good progress
+Activity Evidence that supports this approach Challenge number(s) addressed -A range of targeted interventions are provided to In the 2019 EEF Guide the Pupil Premium, it states that 'evidence consistently shows the positive 1, 3 support identified need - small groups or one to one support. impact that targeted academic support can have, including on those who are not making good progress across the spectrum of achievement.' -PhAB bought to assess phonological awareness of children who are presenting with difficulties -EAL provision through a trained LSA (2.5 days) and HQT - Speech and language support , including assessment through Welcomm and intervention through Early Talkboost -Assessment programmes (such as Lexplore) used in order to identify potential areas of difficulty